Platform-OS/pos-module-user/README.md

 ```

 > [!NOTE]
-> Usually, you will want to load the currently authenticated user.
-You can achieve this by providing [context.current_user.id](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-current_user) as the ID:
+> Usually, you will want to load the currently authenticated user to perform [authorization](#rbac-authorization).
+You will want to leverage  `function profile = 'modules/user/helpers/current_profile' helper for that and fetch profile, not the user.
+However, if for some reason you would like to load currently authenticated user, you can achieve this by providing [context.current_user.id](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-current_user) as the ID `{% function user = 'modules/user/queries/user/load', id: context.current_user.id %}`
-> ```
-> function user = 'modules/user/queries/user/load', id: context.current_user.id
-> ```

 update: